hotwax/oms-documentation/deployment&configuration/oms/additional-resources/Webtools.md

 ## Entity Engine

-The `Entity Engine` feature within the HotWax Commerce Web Tools plays a crucial role in facilitating the viewing and management of data.
-It is designed to enhance the user experience by providing a platform for handling entities within the system.
-This feature is particularly relevant for backend and development teams, allowing them to manage data efficiently.
+The Entity Engine in HotWax Commerce Web Tools is essential for viewing and managing data.
+It offers a platform for handling entities within the system, particularly benefiting backend and development teams by enabling efficient data management.

 Entity Engine is accessible through the `Entity Engine` button on the second row of tabs on the main web tools page.
 Alternatively, users can also find a list of `Entity Engine Tools` directly on the web tools main page.